lopmanlab/corporate-mix-round-1/README.md

-# corpmix
+# Corporate Mixing Study
-Repository contains analytical script and data files used in the analysis of Phase I of Corporate Mix study.
+This repository contains the source code, analytical script, and data files used in the analysis of Phase I contact diary data of the Corporate Mix study.
+The study followed employees at 3 companies in the Atlanta, Georgia area.
+The purpose of the study is identify contact patterns of an office settings to better model infectious respiratory diseases such as the flu.

+## Abstract
+# Background:
+# Methods:
+# Results:
+# Conclusions:

 ## Data file descriptions